Skip to main content

 The node command suite provides a collection of tools for creating and maintaining validators on the Avalanche Network.

 To get started, use the node create command wizard to walk through the configuration to make your node a primary validator on Avalanche public network.
-You can use the rest of the commands to maintain your node and make your node a Subnet Validator.
+You can use the rest of the commands to maintain your node and make your node an Avalanche L1 Validator.

 (ALPHA Warning) This command is currently in experimental mode.

 The node create command sets up a validator on a cloud server of your choice.
-The validator will be validating the Avalanche Primary Network and Subnet of your choice.
+The validator will be validating the Avalanche Primary Network and Avalanche L1 of your choice.
 By default, the command runs an interactive wizard.
 It walks you through all the steps you need to set up a validator.
-Once this command is run, you will have to wait for the validator to finish bootstrapping on the primary network before running further commands on it, for example validating a Subnet.
+Validators can be deployed in multiple regions/zones simultaneously.
+Once this command is run, you will have to wait for the validator to finish bootstrapping on the primary network before running further commands on it, for example validating an Avalanche L1.
 You can check the bootstrapping status by running avalanche node status.

 The created node will be part of group of validators called <clusterName> and users can call node commands with <clusterName> so that the command will apply to all nodes in the cluster.